Animal Protein, IGF-1 and Cancer

-When we consume animal protein, the body increases its production of a hormone called IGF-1 (insulin-like growth factor 1).
+When we consume too much animal protein, the body increases its production of a hormone called IGF-1, (insulin-like growth factor 1).
 IGF-1 is one of the body’s important growth promoters during fetal and childhood growth, but later in life IGF-1 promotes the aging process.
-Reduced IGF-1 signaling in adulthood is associated with reduced oxidative stress, decreased inflammation, enhanced insulin sensitivity and longer lifespan.4 In contrast, IGF-1 has been shown to promote the growth, proliferation and spread of cancer cells, and elevated IGF-1 levels are linked to increased risk of several cancers, colon cancer included.5-8 Several observational studies have suggested that high circulating IGF-1 may translate into promotion of tumor growth in the colon.
-For example, one study in men and another in women found that those with higher levels of IGF-1 had double the risk of colorectal cancers compared to those with lower levels.9,10
+Reduced IGF-1 signaling in adulthood is associated with reduced oxidative stress, decreased inflammation, enhanced insulin sensitivity and longer lifespan.4 In contrast, IGF-1 has been shown to promote the growth, proliferation and spread of cancer cells, and elevated IGF-1 levels are linked to increased risk of several cancers.
+Several observational studies have suggested that high circulating IGF-1 may translate into promotion of tumor growth in colon, prostate and breast tissue.5-13

 Which foods raise IGF-1?